benders5e/benders5e/README.md

 ### Analytics

 This project uses [GoatCounter](https://www.goatcounter.com/) for analytics.
 As much as I would prefer not to track anyone at all, I do need to get a sense of whether people are visiting this site and *roughly* where they are from.
 I chose GoatCounter because I wanted a privacy-focused, open-source, and relatively inexpensive (this is a personal project, after all) alternative to the extremely invasive and unfortunately also pervasive Google Analytics.
-GoatCounter counter meets these criteria and does not track users with unique identifiers.
+GoatCounter meets these criteria and does not track users with unique identifiers.
 Read more about GoatCounter's goals [here](https://www.goatcounter.com/why#what-are-goatcounters-goals).